-- Otoshi is small appetizer.
+- Otoshi is a small appetizer.
 It’s like a seating charge.

-- Don’t confuse Otoshi with Oshibori which is wet napkin.
-You should use your Oshibori when you arrive at the table and save it as napkin for the meal!
+- Don’t confuse Otoshi with Oshibori which is a wet napkin.
+You should use your Oshibori when you arrive at the table and save it as a napkin for the meal!

 2. Attend a Japanese Tea Ceremony in Yanaka